White Legend

-Another trope commonly repeated among proponents of the white legend is that Spanish America was never a colony after the 1951 essay Las Indias no eran colonias of Ricardo Levene.
-Followers of this view therefore avoid the term "colony" (colonia) preferring "kingdom" (reino) for Spanish entities in the Americas.
-Reportedly, this view ignores the unequal treatment of Spanish possessions in the Americas in favour of metropolitan Spain.
+Another trope commonly repeated among proponents of the White Legend is that Spanish America was never a colony after the 1951 essay Las Indias no eran colonias of Ricardo Levene.
+Followers of that view, therefore, avoid the term "colony" (colonia) and prefer "kingdom" (reino) for Spanish entities in the Americas.
+Reportedly, this view ignores the unequal treatment of Spanish possessions in the Americas toward Metropolitan Spain.

-Luis Castellvi Laukamp accuses Elvira Roca Barea of "transforming the Black Legend into the White Legend" in her 2016 book, Imperofobia y Leyenda Negra, in which she claims that Spain confronted the other "not with racist theories but with [protective] laws".
-Castellvi Laukamp points out that not only did the Spanish Laws of the Indies include racism from the beginning, but slavery continued in Spanish colonies in the Americas until 1886.
-He further takes issue with claims that Spanish colonies' high level of mestizaje (biological and cultural mixing of the European and Indigenous population) demonstrates the absence of racism in the Spanish Empire.
+Luis Castellvi Laukamp accuses Elvira Roca Barea of "transforming the Black Legend into the White Legend" in her 2016 book, Imperofobia y Leyenda Negra in which she claims that Spain confronted the other "not with racist theories but with [protective] laws".
+Castellvi Laukamp points out that the Spanish Laws of the Indies included racism from the beginning but also that slavery continued in Spanish colonies in the Americas until 1886.
+He further takes issue with claims that Spanish colonies' high level of mestizaje (biological and cultural mixing of the European and Indigenous population) demonstrates the absence of racism in the empire.
 Castellvi Laukamp quotes from contemporary sources showing that Indigenous women were treated as spoils of war and subject to racialised sexual slavery and subordination and demonstrates the discriminatory racial stereotypes deployed against black and other non-white women in the colonial period.

-Dominican Historian Esteban Mira Caballos argues that the Black and White legends form part of a single unity, which he calls a "Great Lie".
-He goes on to describe the way the Black Legend is instrumentalised to support the White Legend:
+Spanish historian Esteban Mira Caballos argues, quoting Manuel Moreno Fraginals, that the Black and White Legends form part of a single unity, which he calls a "Great Lie".
+He goes on to describe the way the Black Legend is instrumentalized to support the White Legend:

 The consequence of the positioning of those who allude to the Black Legend in order to, in reality, defend the White Legend, has been to silence any criticism of the past: We were marvellous, and anything negative anyone has to say about us is fruit of the Black Legend.
 And without the possibility of criticism, the science of History loses all meaning.